vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 Instead of finding rest in God’s law, Satan sought to find rest and happiness in himself, independent of and apart from God.
 Instead of resting in God’s word, Adam and Eve chose to rest in Satan’s word.
 We are doing the same thing today.
 “There is no such thing as absolute right and wrong; I will find happiness living as I please.“ In other words, ”I am my own god, capable of deciding what is best for me.
 Why should I avoid eating the fruit from the forbidden tree?
 I see no harm in it.“ Closer to home: ”The law of God was nailed to the cross and is no longer relevant for the New Testament church.“

 But the truth is we are not capable of deciding what is best for us.
-We need God telling us that, which means we still need His law.[^4] Do we believe this, or do we doubt?
-Satan planted unrest in the minds of the fallen angels and the minds of Adam and Eve by sowing doubt: ”Did God really say?
+We need God telling us what is sin, and what is not, which means we still need His law.[^4] Without it, we would call good evil and evil good {% rf 'Isaiah 5:20' %}.
+Do we believe this, or do we doubt?
+Satan planted unrest in the minds of the fallen angels and the mind of Eve by sowing doubt: ”Did God really say?
 Did He really mean what He said?
 Surely, His way cannot be the only right way.“

 Jesus tells us in {% rf 'John 8:44' false %} that the devil ”abode not in the truth.“ Why?
 Because he decided to pursue his own version of truth.
 But how many versions of truth are there?
 Jesus said, ”I am the way, the truth, and the life“ {% rf 'John 14:6' %}.
 In other words, our own version of truth can only be a counterfeit, because there is only one truth, and it is found in Him, for He is the Truth.
 Lucifer, on the other hand, abode not in Christ, but in himself—as did the fallen angels who joined him, as did Adam and Eve who believed him.

-In wanting to be like God by pursuing their own truth, the first pair ended up in the dust {% rf 'Genesis 3:19' %}.
+In wanting to be like God by pursuing their own truth, the first pair ended up being turned to dust upon death {% rf 'Genesis 3:19' %}.
 The same thing will happen to Satan and the fallen angels {% rf 'Isaiah 14:14–15; Ezekiel 28:18–19; Jude 6' %}.
 Adam and Eve were deceived, but we have the consequences of their decision recorded for our benefit {% rf '1 Corinthians 10:11' %}.
 We cannot expect a different outcome if we repeat the same mistakes.

 Instead of being a law of bondage, God’s law is a “law of liberty” to those who are born again {% rf 'James 1:25; 2:12' %}.
 It points out to the way of life that is free from shame, regret, guilt, pain, suffering, and bondage.
 Lucifer, the fallen angels, and the first pair thought they could determine what was best for them apart from God, but in the end they saw that they were wrong. ”The heart is deceitful above all things, and desperately wicked: who can know it?“ {% rf 'Jeremiah 17:9' %}.
-If we want happiness and rest in our lives, we ought to trust our Creator, for that is what He wants for us as well.
+If we want happiness and rest, we ought to trust our Creator, for that is what He wants for us as well.

-[^4]: Of course, we cannot keep His law ourselves; only He can keep it in us.
-But He cannot do it without our permission.
+[^4]: Of course, we cannot keep His law ourselves, apart from Him.
+Only He can keep it in us, but only if we ask Him to.

 ## Why was Lucifer cast out of heaven?